 Reyna Garcia worked at Albertson’s in Atascadero as general merchandise manager, which involved loading and unloading significant quantities of merchandise.
 When she became pregnant in 2012 and suffered pelvic pain, her doctor advised her to restrict the amount of merchandise she lifted.
 Ms. Garcia requested accommodation for her condition from Albertson’s, but they allegedly refused to accommodate her.
 Her baby daughter sadly died shortly after being born.
 Although Ms. Garcia returned to work, she claims that she has been retaliated against by her supervisors in the form of reduced managerial responsibilities and a frivolous complaint about her performance.

 Under California labor laws, a pregnant employee may request that her employer accommodate her associated medical condition, and her employer may not refuse to provide reasonable accommodation.
 This includes transferring her temporarily to a different role that would not involve strenuous activity, if another role is available.
 Similarly, a person with a known physical disability is entitled to reasonable accommodation of their condition by their employer, as long as the accommodation would not create undue hardship for the employer.

 Ms. Garcia has brought a claim against Albertson’s and her supervisors, based on five causes of action.
 Four of these relate to her physical disability and being pregnant, under the Fair Employment and Housing Act:

-If you have asked your employer to provide reasonable accommodation for your pregnancy or physical disability and your request has not been addressed, the San Diego employment discrimination attorneys at the Gilleon Law Firm can help you assert your rights.
+If you have asked your employer to provide reasonable accommodation for your pregnancy or physical disability and your request has not been addressed, the San Diego employment discrimination attorneys at the Gilleon Law Firm, APC can help you assert your rights.